OctaForge/libostd/README.md

 OctaSTD does not provide fallbacks for those traits.
 The compiler is expected to support these builtins.
 So far the 3 above-mentioned compilers support them.

+MSVC++ is currently unsupported.
+It is likely that it will never be supported, as it seems that MS will start supporting Clang in Visual Studio; however, if that does not happen and the MS C++ compiler gains the required features, support will be added.